 1) PIN Code (Card Password)

-You can think of it as: the unlock password you enter every time you want to “use the card.”
+You can think of it as: the unlock password you enter each time you want to “use the card.”

 Many processes require entering the PIN to complete verification or signing.

-Common Explanation on the MOICA Form: The PIN may have a default rule (e.g., the last 4 digits of the ID number + birth month and day MMDD), and it is recommended to change the password on the dedicated website after completion.
+Common explanation on MOICA forms: The PIN may have a default rule (e.g., the last 4 digits of the ID number + birth month and day MMDD), and it is recommended that you change the password on the dedicated website after completion.

 This also means: The default PIN can be guessed, so be sure to change it.